Niagara Falls pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Niagara Falls?

-On 25 June 2026, Grass is the dominant pollen source in Niagara Falls. hazel, cypress, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Niagara Falls. ambrosia are also present but at lower levels. oak, willow, alder, artemisia, birch, and cypress are not currently active.

 How often is the Niagara Falls pollen forecast updated?